By Diane Prince, Hippo Thinks Head of Sales

 TOMS is the perfect example of how a well executed thought leadership strategy can transform a good idea from an unknown brand to a household name.
 Traditionally, thought leadership has been viewed primarily as a B2B strategy, which makes sense on the surface.
 But for B2C companies whose target customers watch TED talks and read business magazines, it can be as useful for raising brand awareness as an ad on the subway.
 Plus, B2B transactions are based on logic (and often ROI), whereas B2C transactions are based on emotion and connection to the brand—thought leadership campaigns can actually be even more beneficial in B2C content marketing than in B2B.

+Thought leadership builds trust with customers by highlighting the human beings behind the brand and their deeply held values.
 Thanks to revelations of coverups of sexual harassment scandals and the way in which customer data is collected and sold, today’s consumers are more distrustful of corporations than ever before.
 It’s not enough to like a specific product; consumers are increasingly making purchasing decisions based on shared ethics with a brand, and they are beginning to demand transparency.